The Six Bullerby Children: Films

 The television series from 1960 was also re-edited into two feature films, Alla vi barn i Bullerbyn (1960) and Bara roligt i Bullerbyn (1961).
-The two movies by Lasse Hallström were reworked into a 7 episode TV-series, titled Alla vi barn i Bullerbyn, that was broadcast in 1989.
+The two films by Lasse Hallström were reworked into a seven-episode TV-series, titled Alla vi barn i Bullerbyn, that was broadcast in 1989.
 Some scenes in the film adaptations were shot in the small hamlet Stensjö by in Småland.